openstf/stf/README.md

 These components are for the PC where the USB devices are connected.
 Our operating system of choice is [CoreOS](https://coreos.com/), but any other Linux or BSD distribution should do fine.
 Be sure to use reasonably recent kernels, though, as they often include improvements for the USB subsystem.

 Our currently favorite build is as follows.
 It will be able to provide 28 devices using powered USB hubs, and about 10 more if you're willing to use the motherboard's USB ports, which is usually not recommended for stability reasons.
-Note that our component selection is somewhat limited by their availability in Japan, so feel free to experiment with the more common components.
+Note that our component selection is somewhat limited by their availability in Japan.

 | Component | Recommendation | How many |
 |-----------|------|----------|